 Another option is to perform a remote health check ad hoc.
 That means you send some sort of call to the server and wait for the response.
 Based on the response, you assess the server health.

 This call can be in many forms, from simple ping (ICMP) or TCP packets to advanced HTTP calls directly to the software running on the server.
 Simple calls will tell you only if the server is up or not.
 More advanced, HTTP-based calls can not only tell you whether the server is running but also if it’s doing the job that it’s supposed to.

 Summing Up and Finding an Advanced Monitoring Solution

 As you can see, fully understanding server health isn’t as simple as knowing whether a server is up and running.
 However, many companies still treat server health just like that.
 A very simple indicator like that can often indicate that a server’s “healthy” when there are actually some problems with it.

 If you don’t want to be one of these companies, take a look at advanced monitoring solutions that can help you build better server health assessments.
 One such tool is Netreo’s Server Management Software.
 No matter what operating systems you’re running on your server, Netreo can help you avoid being bombarded with useless alerts.
 Even better, it can provide you with helpful insights into the health of your servers.
-Netreo has a free trial and a useful, searchable blog.
+Netreo’s sales team will be happy to show you a demo and a useful, searchable blog.